OmniacsDAO/numerdash/README.md

 ## Running with RStudio

 If you use RStudio, you can clone or download the repository, and open the numerdash.Rmd file.
 A "Run Document" button will appear at the top of RStudio.
 Clicking this will run the dashboard.
+Note that by default, the dashboard will open in a small pop-up window.
+You can click the Open in Browser link at the top to open it in your browser of choice, instead.

 ## Running with R